JetBrains/kotlin-web-site/docs/topics/numbers.md

 Kotlin provides a set of _bitwise operations_ on integer numbers.
 They operate on the binary level directly with bits of the numbers' representation.
 Bitwise operations are represented by functions that can be called in infix form.
-They can be applied only to `Int` and `Long`.
+They can be applied only to `Int` and `Long`:

 ```kotlin
 val x = (1 shl 2) and 0x000FF000